cameronsamuels/memerator/.github/CONTRIBUTING.md

 ### Issue Guidelines
 When creating an issue, there are a few rules to follow.
 They are the following:
 - When someone is working on fixing the issue, assign it to them directly before they start working on it
-- The issue needs labels, but should be added by [@CameronSamuels](https://github.com/cameronsamuels) unless if it's a "requires review" or "help wanted" label
+- The issue needs labels, but should be added by a team member
 - The issue should have a detailed description
 - When there is a pr that solves an issue, the issue should contain the "has pr" label and be closed

-# Pull Requests
+## Pull Requests
 PR's (pull requests) are a way to submit changed code to be reviewed before shipping it to production.
 ### PR Guidelines
 When creating pull requests, there are a few rules to follow.
 They are the following:
-- The pull request must always be reviewed by the project manager ([@CameronSamuels](https://github.com/cameronsamuels)) and should be reviewed by another person
+- The pull request must always be reviewed by at least 2 team members (including the project manager)
 - The pull request must have the "requires review" label when it hasn't been reviewed by all the requested reviewers
 - The pull request must be merged using a "squash and merge" commit
-- The pull request must be assigned to the person who will merge (usually [@CameronSamuels](https://github.com/cameronsamuels))
+- The pull request must be assigned to the person who will merge

-# Coding
+## Coding
 Contributing to the Memerator will be very appreciative and we will add your name and GitHub profile link to the readme file.
 ### Coding Guidelines
 - Every line of code should have a comment explaining it in the line above (only line 2, 4, 6, etc will have real code)